 Examples of an Emergency:

-- Imminent threat of the house being flooded by water or sewage
+- Imminent threat of the house being flooded by water.

 - Total failure of the electricity supply or an electrical fault